signaturescience/vcferr/README.md

 The examples below demonstrate basic usage with the `example.vcf.gz` in the `data/` directory of the `vcferr` GitHub repository.

-The following is a basic example of usage that simulates 20% heterozygous dropout:
+The following is a basic example that simulates 20% heterozygous dropout:

 ```
 vcferr data/example.vcf.gz --sample='sample1' --p_rarr=0.2